rafidnsw/Viral-Tweets-Prediction/README.md

 # Viral-Tweets-Prediction
-This is my first attempt competing in a data science competition.
+This is my first experience competing in a data science competition.
 Due to the terms &amp; conditions of the competition, I can not upload the dataset yet.
 In this projects we tried to do end-to-end process in data science methodology that includes Data Preparation, Exploratory Data Analysis, Data preprocessing, and Machine Learning Modelling.

 ### Data Preparation
 In the data preparation, we imported the datasets to our notebook.
 There are 3 tables in total which consist of train & test dataset, and users information.
 In this stage we also checked any null values and finally also in this stage we merge the whole sets into one single set in a purpose of making a dataset that easier to handle later in the preprocessing stage